 Learning to code is a great initiative for the kids of this generation.
 But the kids who have taken this voyage beyond just learning.
-Students, with the help of their parents and teachers, started to take programming much more seriously by participating in various coding contests.
+With the help of their parents and teachers, students started to make programming much more seriously by participating in various coding contests.
 One such coding contest that’s in the hype is the Google Code to Learn Contest.

 Hosted by Google itself, the Google Code to Learn contest is made for the young, and creative minds.
 Targeted to those who want to make an impact in this world with their coding abilities.

 This initiative by Google is a great move to promote coding to the younger generation.
 So that they can know how to solve problems better and in the future, know what to expect out of this whole coding ecosystem.

 In this article, we discuss the various aspects of this contest and how parents and teachers can help students to get on with this adventure.